 New design features wider aisles, expanded selections and new opportunities to save

-WARRENTON, Mo., Sept.
-17, 2010 – The Warrenton Walmart, located at 500 Warren County Center, will celebrate a grand re-opening this week, giving local shoppers a glimpse of the company’s next generation of store design and customer experience.
-The results of a three-month remodeling project will be unveiled at the Warrenton Walmart at 8 a.m., Friday, Sept.
-24. Among the many improvements are a new layout, wider aisles, low-profile shelving, a bright interior paint scheme, enhanced lighting and easy-to-read signage to make the shopping experience more convenient for customers than ever before.
+MARIANNA, Fla., Oct.
+8, 2010 – The Marianna Walmart, located at 2255 Highway 71, will celebrate a grand re-opening this week, giving local shoppers a glimpse of the company’s next generation of store design and customer experience.
+The results of a three-month remodeling project will be unveiled at the Marianna Walmart at 8:30 a.m., Friday, Oct.
+15. Among the many improvements are a new layout, wider aisles, low-profile shelving, a bright interior paint scheme, enhanced lighting and easy-to-read signage to make the shopping experience more convenient for customers than ever before.

 New Layout Improves Customer Experience

-The remodeled store features a more open shopping environment with wider aisles that contain no product displays.
+The remodeled store features a more open shopping environment with wider aisles.
 Walmart also aligned the departments that customers shop most frequently, making it quicker to purchase everyday items.

 A bright interior paint scheme and enhanced lighting create a more inviting shopping experience and help define the store’s merchandise areas.
 Low-profile shelving creates an improved sightline, and directional signage helps customers find the products they need.